gymoon10/SpatialEmbeddings/README.md

-# Instance segmentation by jointly optimizing spatial embeddings and clustering bandwidth

 ##  Note

 I slightly updated the `criterions` part to be compatible with the latest version of pytorch(1.10.2+cu.113), and added some explanations about the code for understanding.